 - Check to make sure your uterus is becoming firmer

 - Bring you to a hospital room once you are stable, where you will spend the next few days

-After the excitement of finally delivering and holding your baby, you may notice just how tired you are, like the way one probably feels after running a marathon.
+After the excitement of finally delivering and holding your baby, you may notice just how tired you are.

 Your belly will be painful at first, but it will improve a lot over 1 to 2 days.